lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 200. ea quae in terra . . .; ?.e. pitfalls and other obstacles.
 7
 204. Battle of Lake Trasimene, B.C.
 217.
 209. Hannibal crossed the Alps B.c.
 218.
-211. intentis omnibus; ''while all were turning attention to the river and the hope" . . .
+211. intentis omnibus; "while all were turning attention to the river and the hope" . . .
-219. cautum; ''care was taken that" . . . .
+219. cautum; "care was taken that" . . . .
 218. septunces auri; septunx-� 4 of libra, 7 ounces.
 214. non capit; "cannot endure."
 215. domestici belli ; depend on causa. .
 prohibebant ingredi ; prohibeo and veto are usually constructed with an inf.
-3 294. nostros praesidia deducturos; ''that we (the Romans) would withdraw our troops."
+3 294. nostros praesidia deducturos; "that we (the Romans) would withdraw our troops."
 295. Terrai; the early form of terrae ; matris agrees with it. puerum ; contracted for puerorum.
 4
-298. pulsa; ''blown."
+298. pulsa; "blown."
 traducat; "bring me to a quiet life."
 A
 229. suo, deinde omnium . . . equis ; suo, sc. equo. :
 ea disiecta ; ?.e. the phalanx.
 232. quod dedit ille ; * which he gave to serve against wild beasts."
-) Tune mihi vita foret. ''If I had lived then." * " |
+) Tune mihi vita foret.
+"If I had lived then." * " |
 B AB Jj r
 "y - '
 i D